Pakistan stocks fall; rupee hits record low vs. dollar

 * Dow up 0.03 pct, S&P off 0.06 pct, Nasdaq down 0.16 pct (Adds details, comment, updates prices)

-After posting two consecutive record lows against the dollar this week, the Pakistani rupee weakened further to close at a new low at 93.44/52.
-It closed at 92.90/95 on Tuesday.
+"Falling global markets and (the) weak local currency kept investors on the sidelines.
+As a result of this, (the) market remained in a narrow band with low volumes," said Samar Iqbal, a dealer at Topline Securities.

-The currency is under sustained pressure because of increased import payments, especially for oil.
+The rupee continued its slide against the dollar, posting a fourth consecutive record low in as many days.
+The currency closed at 93.57/63, compared to 93.44/52 on Wednesday.

-"The declining Pakistani rupee ... affected the market," said Samar Iqbal, a dealer at Topline Securities.
+The currency has faced sustained pressure in the last two weeks because of increased import payments, especially for oil.

-"Uncertainty in the global stock and currency markets forced investors to stay on the sidelines ahead of the federal budget (announcement)."
+Overnight rates in the interbank market closed at 11.90 percent, the same level as Wednesday.
+(Reporting by Qasim Nauman; Writing by Rebecca Conway)

 * Dow up 0.03 pct, S&P off 0.06 pct, Nasdaq down 0.16 pct (Adds details, comment, updates prices)